 2019 will be the first year of the new three-year campaign, ‘I Am and I Will’.
 The new theme is an empowering call for personal commitment and represents the power of our actions taken now to reduce the growing impact of cancer.
 This year follows on the back of last year’s tremendous campaign success, including nearly 1,000 activities taking place in 130 countries, over half a million tweets, and more than 50 governments participating in 2018.

 #WorldCancerDay #IAmAndIWill

 For more information, please visit: www.worldcancerday.org

 MEDIA CONTACTS

+Gvantsa Khizanishvili

 C/Can City Cancer Challenge, City Manager Tbilisi

 Mob: +995 599225534

 khizanishvili@citycancerchallenge.org